Holistic Wellness Consultant, Susan Kersey

 4. Write letters of gratitude and feel more optimistic

-This year, our second Thanksgiving since COVID changed the way we relate with others, may be difficult for some.
+This year Thanksgiving may be difficult for some.
 I hope that you will join me in honoring the goodness in life with a simple gratitude practice that will help us find the light in the dark days ahead.

 Happy Thanksgiving!